 At Pierce Skrabanek PLLC, we know car accidents are going to happen.
-There is no way to entirely eliminate the risk of being the victim of a crash on Texas roads.
+There is no way to entirely eliminate the risk of a crash on Texas roads.
 However, you may ask, “How can car accidents be prevented?”

-There are several steps you can take before you even get behind the wheel that will greatly reduce your chances of being involved in a car accident:
+There are several actions you can take before you even begin driving to significantly reduce your chances of being involved in a car accident:

 - Have All Mirrors Set For Best Vision.

 Adjust your side mirrors and rearview mirrors so that you have a near-seamless panoramic view behind you.
-You should be able to see to both your left and your right, as well as behind you, with just the slightest movements of your eyes.
+You should be able to see both your left and your right sides, as well as behind you, with just the slightest movements of your eyes.
 Do this before you start driving; adjusting the mirrors while driving can be a distraction in itself.

-- Drive With Your Hands at the 9 and 3 O’Clock Positions.
+- Place Your Hands at the 9 and 3 O’Clock Positions.

-A lot of people make the mistake of driving with one hand at the 12 o’clock position or keeping both hands at the bottom of the wheel.
+Many people make the mistake of driving with one hand at the 12 o’clock position or keeping both hands at the bottom of the wheel.
 These are easy habits to slip into.
-When you have your hands at the 9 and 3 o’clock positions, however, you have maximum control of the vehicle and the best chance of maneuvering around a potential crash.
+When you have your hands at the 9 and 3 o’clock positions, however, you have maximum control of the vehicle.
+This gives you the best chance of maneuvering around a potential crash.

 - Know Your Car’s Limits.

-Pay attention to how you car reacts to certain situations.
+Pay attention to how your car reacts to certain situations.
 How does your car turn on sharp corners?
 How long does it take to brake?
 How much grip do your tires have?
-While many people don’t think about these issues, these are important questions to have the answer to and could be the difference in avoiding a crash or causing one.
+While many people don’t think about these issues, these are important questions to answer — it could be the difference in avoiding a crash or causing one.

 - Make Sure Your Vehicle is Operating Safely.

-Cars can fail and cause an accident in a number of ways.
-Blown or worn tires, tattered brakes and broken windshield wipers are all capable of triggering accidents — and are all preventable and easily fixed.
+Cars can fail and cause an accident in several ways.
+Blown or worn tires, tattered brakes, and broken windshield wipers are all capable of triggering accidents — and are all preventable and easily fixed.
 Failing to maintain your own vehicle can affect your liability and damages if you end up in a crash.

 Always follow the posted speed limit.
 Speeding can be especially dangerous for new drivers.
-Also remember that speed limits are based on ideal conditions.
+Also, remember that speed limits are calculated based on ideal driving conditions.
 If driving at night or in the rain, reduce your speed below the posted limit.

 Driving at Night

-Everyone, no matter how experienced a driver, should slow down when driving at night.
+No matter how experienced a driver you are, everyone should drive more cautiously at night.
 Hazards are harder to spot, and poor weather at night makes driving even more potentially dangerous.
-Always consider avoiding driving at night.
+Consider avoiding driving at night when possible.

 Nearly 50 percent of all fatal car crashes occur at night.